dellaert/22F-3630/syllabus.md

 The only formal prerequisite is CS1332 Data Structures & Algorithms.
 Prior knowledge of fundamentals of linear algebra and probability is helpful, but not required.
 Background in AI and Machine Learning is not assumed.
 The course requires access to a laptop.
 If you don’t have access to a laptop, please contact the instructor ASAP.
 All programming assignments will be completed in Python.

+### Important Links:
+* [Piazza!](https://piazza.com/class/kxtmafdutrp43f) This should be your first stop for questions and announcements.
+* [Gradescope](https://www.gradescope.com/courses/349667) is where you will submit projects.
+It is also available from the Canvas menu.
+* [Canvas](https://canvas.gatech.edu/) will be used for occasional announcements and disseminating the lecture videos.

 ### Lecture Delivery and Grading Components

 **Important: You cannot take this class unless you can make the regularly scheduled class periods at 3.30pm**.